-Forth employs computer simulation techniques, interactivity and real time audio synthesis to generate a dynamically changing ocean scene.
-The seascape projected on a large curved screen is subject to the local weather conditions: the wave height and the atmospheric conditions reflect the weather sampled in Orlando and at the Florida coast.
-Small row boats containing groups of people advance across the expanse of open water, and narratives emerge within each vessel as the rowers try to stay afloat and on course in turbulent waters.
-A second screen in the lobby displays an underwater view of the scene, offering an unexpected perspective.
-Immersive sound heightens the richness of the experience, responding to the weather, and to the flow of visitors through the lobby.
+Forth is a seascape subject to the local weather conditions: the wave height and the atmospheric conditions reflect the weather sampled in Orlando and at the Florida coast.
+Small row boats dvance across the water.
+A second screen in the lobby displays an underwater view of the scene.
+Immersive sound responding to the weather, and to the flow of visitors through the lobby.

 The viewers in the lobby are tracked by a camera and are represented in the projection as paper boats floating on the ocean.
 The rowers may pick up these paper boats — bridging again the real and virtual worlds.

 Software development for Forth was led by James George.
 Sound design was created by Michael McCrea.

 The people in boats interact with the ocean surface, adjusting to its changing shape.
 Their prescribed actions are altered by what they encounter.
 The rowing animations are created as perfect loops that could endlessly and flawlessly repeat: the abstract notions of the action.
 These animations are imported into the dynamic ocean scene, and once in the procedural environment they become augmented by the world pushing back on them: the position of the oars is the meeting point of the intention and the its constraints.